MITgcm-contrib/ecco_darwin/regions/RedSea/v05_swfrac/readme_macos.txt

 # This version replaces the single-column swfrac with swfrac2d to add
 # capability to read space-time varying Jerlov water type.
-# At present, swfrac2d is not consistent with pkg/kpp, layers, and seaice
+# At present, swfrac2d is not consistent with pkg/layers and pkg/seaice
+# See ../v05_kpp for a version that is compatible with pkg/kpp

 ==============
 # 1. Get code